Categories: WORLD Articles

 • Charges: Andrew and Tristan Tate face charges of human trafficking, money laundering and organized crime, including trafficking of minors.
 The latest charges list 35 victims and accuse Andrew Tate of sex trafficking a minor and having a sexual relationship with another minor.
 He is also accused of witness intimidation.

 • Law Enforcement Action: Romanian police raided the brothers' homes, leading to their arrest and the seizure of their luxury assets.
-A Romanian judge placed Tristan Tate on bail and Andrew Tate on house arrest pending further pre-trial hearings.
+A Romanian judge placed Tristan Tate on bail and Andrew Tate under house arrest pending further pre-trial hearings.

 • Evidence: Wiretap evidence indicates that the Tates used several banks and offshore accounts, including Paxum Bank, to hide income from their webcam business.